actualbudget/docs/docs/contributing/writing-docs.md

 ## Formatting text

-All documentation is written in Markdown, and there is a specific Markdown items that is specific to Docusaurus.
+All documentation is written in Markdown, with certain additional Markdown syntax provided by Docusaurus.

 If you have never used Markdown, please consult [CommonMark](https://commonmark.org/) and the [Docusaurus Markdown Features](https://docusaurus.io/docs/markdown-features) guide.
 You can learn more about Markdown in